zhichunguo/ZhichunGuo/content/publication/RecipeRec/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the Web Conference 2021*
+publication: In *International Joint Conferences on Artificial Intelligence Organization*
-publication_short: In *WWW*
+publication_short: In *IJCAI*

-abstract: The recent success of graph neural networks has significantly boosted molecular property prediction, advancing activities such as drug discovery.
-The existing deep neural network methods usually require large training dataset for each property, impairing their performance in cases (especially for new molecular properties) with a limited amount of experimental data, which are common in real situations.
-To this end, we propose Meta-MGNN, a novel model for few-shot molecular property prediction.
-Meta-MGNN applies molecular graph neural network to learn molecular representations and builds a meta-learning framework for model optimization.
-To exploit unlabeled molecular information and address task heterogeneity of different molecular properties, Meta-MGNN further incorporates molecular structures, attribute based self-supervised modules and self-attentive task weights into the former framework, strengthening the whole learning model.
-Extensive experiments on two public multi-property datasets demonstrate that Meta-MGNN outperforms a variety of state-of-the-art methods.
+abstract: Recipe recommendation systems play an essential role in helping people decide what to eat.
+Existing recipe recommendation systems typically focused on content-based or collaborative filtering approaches, ignoring the higher-order collaborative signal such as relational structure information among users, recipes and food items.
+In this paper, we formalize the problem of recipe recommendation with graphs to incorporate the collaborative signal into recipe recommendation through graph modeling.
+In particular, we first present URI-Graph, a new and largescale user-recipe-ingredient graph.
+We then propose RecipeRec, a novel heterogeneous graph learning model for recipe recommendation.
+The proposed model can capture recipe content and collaborative signal through a heterogeneous graph neural network with hierarchical attention and an ingredient set transformer.
+We also introduce a graph contrastive augmentation strategy to extract informative graph knowledge in a self-supervised manner.
+Finally, we design a joint objective function of recommendation and contrastive learning to optimize the model.
+Extensive experiments demonstrate that RecipeRec outperforms state-of-the-art methods for recipe recommendation.
+Dataset and codes are available at https://github.com/meettyj/RecipeRec.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.